alankrantas/microbit-micropython-cookbook/README.md

 ## About micro:bit's MicroPython

-micro:bit's MicroPython is developed by Damien George.
-Like all other MicroPython variants, it is based on Python 3.4 and has most of the built-ins in a standard CPython 3.4.
-Of course, this also means features from newer Python and a lot of modules (built-in libraries) are unavaliable (for example, no f-string and dictionaries would still store value pairs with random order).
-There are also modules designed specifically for micro:bit or general microcontrollers.
+micro:bit's MicroPython is developed by [Damien George](https://github.com/dpgeorge), after the initial effort to [bring Python onto micro:bit](https://ntoll.org/article/story-micropython-on-microbit/) failed.
+Theer are two other major variants: [MicroPython](https://micropython.org/) and Adafruit's [CircuitPython](https://circuitpython.org/).

+All MicroPython variants are based on standard Python or CPython `3.4`, while the other MicroPython versions incorporated a few features from newer Python.
+Unlike the ["fake" Python in the MakeCode editor](https://makecode.com/python), these are actual Python interpreters with full language syntax support, all basic built-ins along with a few special modules for the microcontrollers.
+On the other hand, most of the built-in modules are not available due to the hardware limitation.
+Not that we'll need them a lot for STEM education anyway.

-As MicroPython is a dynamic/interpreted language like CPython, it is slower than Arduino's C++ and requires more memory.
-If the firmware does not exist on the micro:bit, the official editor would install it as well.
-The user script cannot be too long and is very easy to run out of memory on micro:bit V1 (which has only 16 KB RAM).
-For micro:bit V2 (128 KB RAM) this is no longer a big problem.
-Nevertheless, Bluetooth support are still unavailable in both V1/V2 version.
+As Python is a dynamic interpreted language, it is slower than compiled languages like C++ and requires more memory, although on micro:bit V2s (with 128 KB RAM instead of 16 KB of V1s) this is no longer a big issue.
+With 512 KB flash onboard, you can actually write and store some text data as well!

+The firmware - the MicroPython interpreter - will be flashed onto the micro:bit when you upload the code for the first time.
+Actually, the firmware and the script will be [bundled together as a single .hex file](https://tech.microbit.org/software/hex-format/) to be uploaded into the [DAPLink interface](https://tech.microbit.org/software/daplink-interface/), which creates a fake "USB drive" on your computer.
+If the firmware is present, only the user script needs to be updated.

 ## Ask Help From REPL

-REPL (Read-Evaluate-Print-Loop) or "Serial" in the official editor is a very useful testing tool, although it is in fact a standard Python feature.
-You may need to press Ctrl + C in the REPL screen to force the device enter REPL mode.
+REPL (Read-Evaluate-Print-Loop) or "Serial" in the official editor is a very useful testing tool, although it is in fact simply the command line-like interface of the MicroPython interpreter, for with you can run one or a few lines of Python code at a time.
+And here's some basic things you can do with it.

 Get some help: